ml-toolkits/mlflavors/README.md

 # mlflow-flavors

 This package adds MLflow support for some popular machine learning frameworks currently not available as MLflow built-in flavors.
-A usage example for each custom flavor in this package is provided in the examples directory.
+A usage example for each framework is provided in the [examples](examples) folder.

 ## Supported frameworks